 An easy and quick Easter treat that the whole family can help with!
 Decorate store-bought donuts with a simple homemade frosting to make "nests" you can fill with marshmallow Peeps and chocolate eggs.

-- 8 store-bought chocolate glazed donuts (see note 1)
+- 8 store-bought chocolate frosted donuts (see notes 1 - 2)

-- 2 tablespoons milk or cream (approximate amount)
+- 2 tablespoons (30 ml) milk or cream (approximate amount)

 - 1 teaspoon vanilla extract

 - pinch of salt

 - assorted Peeps and small candy-coated chocolate eggs (see note 3)

 - 1 quart-sized zip top bag (gallon-sized bag can be substituted)